On a secure cluster, this area of the DB Console can only be accessed by a SQL user with the

 - Gateway Node shows the node ID and IP address/port of the gateway node handling the client connection.

-- Client Address shows the IP address/port of the client that opened the session.
+- Client IP Address shows the IP address/port of the client that opened the session.

 - Memory Usage shows the amount of memory currently allocated to this session, followed by the maximum amount of memory this session has ever allocated.